About Dr. Wages

 Dr. Page is particularly passionate about Ultrasound, and she also has a strong interest in Surgery, Cardiology, Radiology, Internal Medicine, Geriatrics and Shelter Medicine.
 Care First Animal Hospital donates over $250,000 in medical services to the SPCA of Wake County annually.

-Because she enjoys mentoring future veterinarians, Dr. Page opens the doors of Care First Animal Hospital at Oberlin once a month for spay/neuter day for Second Change Pet Adoptions (http://www.secondchancenc.org/).
+Because she enjoys mentoring future veterinarians, Dr. Page opens the doors of Care First Animal Hospital at Oberlin once a month for spay/neuter day for Second Change Pet Adoptions (https://www.secondchancenc.org/).
 Dr. Page teaches students comprehensive physical exam and surgical skills.
-Area volunteers trap Wake County farel cats, and one Sunday morning a month, Dr. Page Wages orchestrates a group of volunteers and veterinary school students, and together they spay and neuter a number of dogs and cats annually.
+Area volunteers trap Wake County feral cats, and one Sunday morning a month, Dr. Page Wages orchestrates a group of volunteers and veterinary school students, and together they spay and neuter a number of dogs and cats annually.

 Dr. Page is one of five children, and she has an enormous pet family of her own that includes: